Laufire/js-utils/ReadMe.md

 * Test the index file for the integrity of imports.

 * Coverage might not cover all paths.
 Especially those of shared functions, as they might be partially covered by multiple functions, yet report full coverage.
 Find a fix for this.

+* Introduce collection.sort, a non-mutating one.

+## Gotchas

+* Object keys maintain a chronological order, unless they are integers.
+In which case they are added to the beginning in an ascending order.